Latent Interpolation Learning Using Diffusion Models for Cardiac Volume Reconstruction: Introduction

-Despite significant progress in medical image reconstruction, existing methods continue to face fundamental challenges when reconstructing 3D cardiac volumes from sparsely acquired 2D slices---particularly due to the ill-posed nature of the inverse problem and the lack of available ground truth 3D data.
-To address this, prior approaches commonly interpolate between adjacent slices to infer missing anatomical structures and upsample the sparse image stack.
+To address this, prior approaches commonly solve the ill-posed nature by treating upsampling as an interpolation task between adjacent slices to infer missing anatomical structures.
 However, a key limitation of these methods is their \textbf{dependence on predefined interpolation schemes}, such as linear~\cite{stylegan,karras2020analyzing,preechakul2021diffusion} or spherical interpolation~\cite{he2023dmcvr,zheng2024noisediffusion}, which may fail to capture complex spatial variations and anatomical detail.
 These fixed strategies impose strong assumptions about the relationship between adjacent slices.
 However, these schemes with human-imposed interpolation rules are often over simplistic, failing to fully capture the heart's intricate structural variations and temporal dynamics.
 For example, image-space interpolation (e.g., bilinear or trilinear) schemes struggle to capture complex cardiac anatomical variations, while latent-space approaches are often limited to account for the inherent high non-linearity of the encoded representations.
 Another significant challenge is \textbf{computational inefficiency}.
 Methods operating in the image domain often require extensive optimization steps~\cite{chang2022deeprecon,stolt2023nisf} or long diffusion sampling chains~\cite{he2023dmcvr}, making them impractical for clinical use.
 Additionally, many current approaches depend on \textbf{extra semantic/morphological information as inputs}, such as segmentation labels or cardiac motion data~\cite{chang2022deeprecon,wang2021joint,frakes2008new,leng2013medical,meng2022mulvimotion}, which increases both the complexity of the pipeline and the data annotation burden.
-Furthermore, existing methods such as \cite{chang2022deeprecon,he2023dmcvr,bubeck2025reconstruct} are typically limited to \textbf{2D spatial interpolation}, and thus cannot reliably generate temporally consistent 2D+T sequences.
+Furthermore, existing approaches such as \cite{chang2022deeprecon,he2023dmcvr,bubeck2025reconstruct} are either restricted to \textbf{purely 2D spatial interpolation}, which prevents them from generating temporally consistent \(2D+T\) sequences, or they model \textbf{temporal progression only through conditioning} \cite{biller2026tumorflow}, rather than explicitly learning the underlying spatiotemporal structure of the data.
 This lack of temporal modeling leads to discontinuities and incoherent morphology across frames, limiting the applicability of such methods in dynamic cardiac imaging.
 These limitations underscore the need for a more adaptive, efficient and clinically feasible solution that can directly leverage the sparse CMR data without requiring additional inputs.